evelynnchen-cmu/67443-team10/docs/json-structure.md

     - title: Title of the note.
     - summary: AI-generated summary of the note's content.
     - content: Full content of the note, including any parsed saved chat messages, file imports, etc.
+    - images: List of original/source images that were parsed and stored in this note.
+Contains url of image stored/uploaded to Firebase Storage.
     - createdAt: Timestamp for when the note was created.
     - courseID: Reference to the course associated with the note.
     - fileLocation: File path from home as a string.